On this page:

 You'll complete practicum rotations in adult, pediatric and neonatal intensive care units, the emergency department, anesthesia, wards, home care, pulmonary function and blood gas labs.

 You will be assigned practicum placements with consideration given to your preference of location.
-However, due to limited availability in Calgary, it might be necessary for you to travel or relocate outside the city.
+However, due to limited availability in Calgary, you might need to travel or relocate outside the city.
+Special considerations will not be accommodated.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.